UFO's

-Unexplained flying objects, have been recorded through the human history.
-A UFO or unidentified flying object is any real or apparent flying object which remains unidentified after investigation.
+A UFO, or unidentified flying object, is any real or apparent flying object which remains unidentified after investigation.

 UFO researcher J. Allen Hynek described a UFO as "the reported perception of an object or light seen in the sky or upon the land the appearance, trajectory, and general dynamic and luminescent behavior of which do not suggest a logical, conventional explanation and which is not only mystifying to the original percipients but remains unidentified after close scrutiny of all available evidence by persons who are technically capable of making a common sense identification, if one is possible."